-With the 2016 Presidential Election almost upon us, it has become apparent that this election is taking place at a very important time in our nation’s history.
-Let me be clear.
-I am not saying that this election is the most important one we have experienced as a country, nor am I claiming that every single person should look to the voting booth as a means to a stable and prosperous society.
+With the 2016 Presidential Election almost upon us, it’s become apparent that this election is taking place at a very important time in our nation’s history.
+But let me be clear.
+I’m not saying that this election is the most important one we have experienced as a country, nor am I claiming that every single person should look to the voting booth as a means to a stable and prosperous society.
 On the contrary, it is quite often people find that using political means to achieve any ethical or economic ends is not the most fruitful path.
-Neither do they find that simply withdrawing consent to be governed a viable option, for the very reason that democracy is a political structure that vies for power and influence.
-And without a voice, or a vote to commit, one can have neither.
+They also don’t find that simply withdrawing consent to be governed a viable option, for the very reason that democracy is a political structure that vies for power and influence.
+And without a voice or a vote to commit, one can have neither.

 The entire system is a false dichotomy, and that’s not even mentioning this fake narrative that Republicans and Democrats actually have any real differences.
 The false choice is actually between voting and not voting.
 Neither choice by itself is a realistic option for change.
-To make any real difference in the world, an individual must look to what isn’t being said or done at the moment, and carve a path for themselves, while at the same time making this path bear fruit for those who wish to travel a similar one themselves.
+To make any real difference in the world, an individual must look to what isn’t being said or pursued, and carve a path for themselves, while at the same time making this path bear fruit for those who wish to travel a different one themselves.
 This brings us to our current predicament.

 It is obvious that the people most affected by our political and economic problems are young people, primarily 30 and younger like myself.
 Millennials are the beneficiaries of the innovations, technology, production, and education provided by previous generations.
 But for the last several years, particularly since the Great Recession, our future has been thrust into a state of foggy, perpetual uncertainty.
 To understand why things may seem to be changing for the worse, we must understand how they could ever change for the better.